rear/rear-workshop-osbconf-2016/README.md

 rsync error: error in rsync protocol data stream (code 12) at io.c(226) [sender=3.1.2]
 </pre>

-Then go check and follow the advise mentioned in issue https://github.com/mitchellh/vagrant/issues/6702 and restart as +vagrant up --provision+
+Then go check and follow the advise mentioned in issue https://github.com/mitchellh/vagrant/issues/6702 and restart as *vagrant up --provision*

 ## Author: Gratien D'haese

 If you need to contact me for setting a workshop on your premises then see the possibilities at http://it3.be/rear-support/index.html

+Be aware, this workshop uses *centos/7* as GNU/Linux Operating system.
+If you want to have it for another version or type of Linux then you have to pay for it (consultancy fee - see above link).